Vertical Aerospace & Ferrovial reach agreement to rollout electric flight infrastructure

 Stephen Fitzpatrick, CEO and Founder of Vertical at Vertical, said “Our partnership with Ferrovial is an important step forward in bringing the VA-X4 to the skies.
 Creating the right infrastructure for zero emissions aviation is a critical part in making Urban Air Mobility a reality.
 I look forward to flying between Ferrovial’s vertiports in the VA-X4 in just a few years’ time.”

 Kevin Cox, CEO of Ferrovial Vertiports, said “The partnership between vertiports and eVTOLs will provide high speed, affordable, emissions-free travel to millions of people.
 This network will boost local economies with a new model of regional connectivity.”

-London, UK – 19 January 2023 Vertical Aerospace (Vertical) [NYSE: EVTL], a global aerospace and technology company that is pioneering zero-emissions …read more
+London, UK & Seoul, South Korea – 22 May 2023 Vertical Aerospace (Vertical) [NYSE: EVTOL], a global aerospace and technology company …read more

 Vertical Aerospace Announces First Quarter 2023 Financial Results

 London, UK; New York, USA – May 3, 2023 Vertical Aerospace Ltd. (“Vertical” or the “Company”) (NYSE: EVTL; EVTLW), a global …read more